 Pantich explains that they call the individuals that work for them UpShifters instead of employees because it’s a very different mindset.
 They’re not given a schedule or told where to work.

-“It’s really based on empowering you to work around your own schedule and work how you want,” says Columbus Community Manager Andrew Farren.
+“It’s really based on empowering you to work around your own schedule and work how you want,” says Andrew Farren, head of HR.

 UpShift address potential employer concerns of finding qualified candidates with a rigorous vetting process.